kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### auto-vacuum-interval
 `--auto-vacuum-interval = 0m`
 The minimum amount of time that must elapse after the last vacuum before another will be automatically triggered at the end of a backup job.
 Automatic vacuum can be a long-running process and may not be desirable to run after every single backup.
+Requires `--auto-vacuum = true`.

 ### backup-name
 `--backup-name = Duplicati.CommandLine`